-There are many types of abusive people out there, and that means there are many toxic relationships you can find yourself in.
-The hardest and most destructive one is loving a narcissist.
+There are many types of abusive people out there who use gaslighting as a tactic to hurt someone.
+And that means there are many toxic relationships you can find yourself in.
+But one of the hardest gaslighters to deal with is when you’re in love with a narcissistic gaslighter.

 A narcissist is someone who cares for no one but themselves and will cause you to question who you are, what you’re doing, and in the end, break you down into a shell of your former self.
 It sounds dramatic, but it’s no exaggeration.